School Science Lessons

 When leaves and plants burn, some nitrogen goes back in to the air as a gas.

-Nitrogen is added to the soil when people use compost for their plants, when legumes grow in the soil or when leaves and stalks of legumes are used to make compost, and when people add animal manure to the soil.
+Nitrogen is added to the soil from legumes in the soil or from leaves and stalks of legumes in compost, and from animal manure added to the soil.

 Nitrogen is lost when: heavy rain washes it out of the soil, plants are burned by fire, animal manure and urine do not go back to the soil.